MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 - VMnet0 change from bridged/automatic to bridge to your wireless card and apply changes.
 - Add Network VMnet2 and set to bridged with your physical ethernet and apply changes

-> You may not see a physcial ethernet appear if you haven't an ethernet or adapter connected
+> You may not see a physical ethernet appear if you haven't an ethernet or adapter connected

-I'll talk through some of the other options available within the network Editor to better help you allocate Ips and assign adapters.
+I'll talk through some of the other options available within the Network Editor to better help you allocate IPs and assign adapters.

 ### 3. Install VMWare Tools
-Adding VMware tools (or guest additions on Virtualbox) gives us lots of additional options and much better usability for our VMs, paste and copying betwenn OSs, screen resolutions etc. So it's well worth installing.
+Adding VMware tools (or guest additions on Virtualbox) gives us lots of additional options and much better usability for our VMs, paste and copying between OS's, screen resolutions etc. So it's well worth installing.
 The latest version of Kali should detect that it is installing as a VM and automatically install some bits to make your life a bit easier.

 Boot up your VM and then install VMware Tools (VM/Install VMware Tools).
 > Full instructions if needed https://vitux.com/how-to-install-vmware-tools-in-ubuntu/

 ### 4. Update your OS and take a snapshot
 It's always good practice to regularly update and upgrade your system.
-> I don't suggest updating/upgrading your sysetm just before an engagement or exam.
-Always takle a temperary snapshot first just in case something breaks.
+> I don't suggest updating/upgrading your system just before an engagement or exam.
+Always takle a temporary snapshot first just in case something breaks.

 ```bash
 apt-get update && apt-get upgrade -y